isabella232/advertising-cloud.en/help/dsp/campaign-management/campaign-management-overview.md

+---
+title: Overview of Campaign Management in Advertising Cloud DSP
+description: Overview of Campaign Management in Advertising Cloud DSP
+---
-# Overview of Campaign Management in Advertising Cloud DSP {#campaign-management-overview}
+# Overview of Campaign Management in Advertising Cloud DSP

 Advertising Cloud DSP campaigns have the following hierarchy: